 The observation of enhanced magnetic fluctuations in the superconducting phases of FeAs-based materials1 yields the strongest support for a pairing mechanism associated with magnetism.2 Collective resonance excitations appearing just at the propagation vector of the antiferromagnetic order in the parent phases were reported in polycristalline optimally hole-doped Ba{0.6}K{0.4}Fe2As2 (Ref.
 2) as well as in the electron-doped $BaFe_2As_2$ series.^{3,4} Various neutron scattering studies report the effect of electron doping on the resonance peak by substituting Fe by either Co (Refs.
 3,5-9) or Ni (Refs.
 4,10- 13).
-The energy of this excitation has been found to scale with T_c and the intensity behaves like the superconducting ordering parameter4 while the dispersion of the resonance seems to reflect the vicinity of the antiferromagnetic phase.14 A rather strong resonance has been detected in single-crystalline optimally hole-doped $Ba{0.67}K{0.33}Fe_2As_2 (T_c=38 \text{ K}).^{15,16}$
+The energy of this excitation has been found to scale with T_c and the intensity behaves like the superconducting ordering parameter4 while the dispersion of the resonance seems to reflect the vicinity of the antiferromagnetic phase.14 A rather strong resonance has been detected in single-crystalline optimally hole-doped $Ba{0.67}K{0.33}Fe_2As_2$ single-crystal sample $(T_c=38 \text{ K}).^{15,16}$

-Using polarized neutron scattering one may distinguish the polarization direction of the fluctuating magnetic moments and thereby directly detect possible spin-space anisotropies of magnetic excitations.
-Such experiments were performed on Co (Ref.
+Experiments on Co (Ref.
 17), on Ni-doped BaFe2As2 (Ref.
-18) and on $Ba{0.67}K{0.33}Fe_2As_2$ (Ref.
-19) revealing clear evidence for strong spin-space anisotropy with a universal scheme.
-Scanning the energy dependence of the magnetic scattering at the fixed scattering vector $\mathbf{Q}=(0.5)$ $(0.5 q_l)$ yields an isotropic signal just at the maximum of the total scattering.
+18) and on Ba{0.67}K{0.33}Fe2As2 (Ref.
+19) reveal clear evidence for strong spin-space anisotropy with a universal scheme.
+Scanning the energy dependence of the magnetic scattering at $\mathbf{Q} = (0.5 \ 0.5 \ q_l)$ yields an isotropic signal just at the maximum of the total scattering.
 This broad maximum is usually detected in unpolarized neutron scattering experiments and labelled as the resonance mode.
 At the lower energy side however, magnetic excitations are anisotropic.
 Anisotropic scattering either appears in form of a sharp isolated peak17 or just as a shoulder^{18,19} of the broad resonance feature.
-The three directions relevant for the discussion of the spin-space anisotropy in doped BaFe2As4 can be labelled as longitudinal in-plane, i.e. parallel to the in-plane component of the scattering vector, which we always chose as $\mathbf{Q}=(0.5\ 0.5\ q_l)$, [110], transverse in-plane, i.e. perpendicular to the scattering vector and parallel to the planes [110], and out of plane.
-All studies17-19 indicate that the transversal in-plane polarized magnetic excitations only appear at higher energies in the superconducting samples and that they do not contribute to the anisotropic signal.
-This anisotropy, therefore, closely resembles the observation of pure and antiferromagnetic ordered BaFe2As2 (Ref.
+The three directions relevant for the discussion of the spin-space anisotropy can be labelled as longitudinal in-plane, i.e. parallel to the in-plane component of the scattering vector, which we always chose as $\mathbf{Q} = (0.5 \ 0.5 \ q_l)$, [110], transverse in-plane, i.e. perpendicular to the scattering vector and parallel to the planes $[1\overline{1}0]$, and out of plane.
+All studies^{17-19} indicate that the transversal in-plane polarized magnetic excitations only appear at higher energies in the superconducting samples and that they do not contribute to the anisotropic signal.
+This anisotropy, therefore, closely resembles the observation of pure and antiferromagnetic ordered $BaFe_2As_2$ (Ref.
 20).
-However, so far anisotropic magnetic response has only been reported for superconducting samples close to the antiferromagnetically ordered phase leaving the relevance of this anisotropy for the superconducting state matter of debate.

 Here we present a polarized inelastic neutron scattering study on the hole-overdoped compound Ba{0.5}K{0.5}Fe2As2.
-Besides their rather high superconducing transition temperatures the K over-doped samples appear interesting as they bridge the superconducting state at optimum doping^{21-23} supposed to exhibit $s\pm$ symmetry with that in KFe2As224 for which other order parameter symmetries were proposed.26 Concomitantly, the magnetic response changes from commensurate excitations at $x=0.33^{15,16}$ to longitudinally modulated ones observed in KFe2As2.25 So far the intermediate doping range was only studied by powder neutron scattering experiments reporting the evolution of the longitudinal incommensurabilities.28 Although the doping level in $Ba{0.5}K{0.5}Fe_2As_2$ is located considerably above the value where antiferromagnetic order fully disappears, we have found that this compound still exhibits signatures of the ordered phase: There is sizeable q_l dispersion and most importantly a well defined spin-space anisotropy develops below the resonance energy.
+Besides their rather high superconducing transition temperatures the K over-doped samples appear interesting as they bridge the superconducting state at optimum doping^{21-23} supposed to exhibit $s\pm$ symmetry with that in KFe2As224 for which other order parameter symmetries were proposed.26 Concomitantly, the magnetic response changes from commensurate excitations at $x=0.33^{15,16}$ to longitudinally modulated ones observed in KFe2As2.25 So far the intermediate doping range was only studied by powder neutron scattering experiments reporting the evolution of the longitudinal incommensurabilities.28 Although the doping level in $Ba{0.5}K{0.5}Fe_2As_2$ is located considerably above the value where antiferromagnetic order fully disappears, we have found that this compound still exhibits signatures of the ordered phase: There is sizeable dispersion and most importantly a well defined spin-space anisotropy develops below the resonance energy.